Transfer Credit and Advanced Standing

 At RCC, opportunities for obtaining college credits are available through the following means:

-Transfer Credit: Coursework transferred to RCC must represent collegiate coursework applicable to the student’s program, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in RCC curricula.
-Collegiate coursework from regionally accredited institutions typically meets the above criteria.
+Transfer Credit: Coursework may be accepted for transfer credit if taken at an institution that is accredited by a regional accrediting agency.
+Coursework transferred to RCC must represent collegiate coursework applicable to the student’s program, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in RCC curricula.
 No credit will be given for courses with grades lower than “C.” Courses in the sciences and technologies taken more than ten years ago will not be accepted for transfer credit.
 Official college or university transcripts should be submitted to the admissions and records office for evaluation.

 The College accepts international transcript credit only after the student has an official transcript sent to the College that is printed in English or has been translated into English and evaluated for course-by-course credit by an international credit evaluation agency before submitting it to the College.
 The cost of the evaluation is the responsibility of the student.
 RCC accepts evaluations from World Education Services (www.wes.org), Global Credential Evaluators (http://gceus.com), the American Association of College Registrars and Admissions Officers (www.aacrao.org), or other professional organizations or agencies approved by the Virginia Department of Education and listed as a member of the National Association of Credential Evaluators.